Key Points about Multi-Row Subqueries

 Indexing: Ensure relevant

-columns in the subquery (like those used in the WHERE
+columns in the subquery (like those used in the WHERE clause) are

 indexed to improve performance.